 Ah, the beauty of living in the subtropics: torrential rain, unbearable heat and the odd mega-typhoon (think hurricane) or three, Hong Kong’s got it all.
 Finding yourself stuck in the city facing the elements?
 We’ve got you covered with the HK Cheapo’s guide to surviving bad weather in the city.

 Hong Kong bad weather basics

 Despite all that nature throws at us each year, we’re lucky in Hong Kong.
 The skyscrapers, the roads, the electricity grids are all built and maintained to survive the yearly arrival of typhoons, torrential rain, and heat.
-While the same typhoon can cause incredible death and destruction in nearby China, Hong Kong usually escapes relatively unscathed.
+While the same typhoon can cause death and destruction in other nearby countries, Hong Kong usually escapes relatively unscathed.
 And the city gets back to normal pretty much a few hours after the worst of the storm has passed.

 Also, there are ways to get around without ever having to brave the outdoors!
 Keep reading, and we’ll tell you about these “secret” passageways.
 It’s quite the art!

-Temperatures can get as high as 36 degrees Celsius, but the “feels like” temperature is usually quite a bit higher as the humidity makes it likely that being outdoors for more than 10 minutes will have you dripping in sweat.
+Temperatures can get as high as 36° Celsius, but the “feels like” temperature is usually quite a bit higher.
+The humidity will have you dripping in sweat if you’re outdoors for more than 10 minutes.

-With all this said, if you’re out in the more remote parts of Hong Kong, whether it’s the Outlying Islands or the far reaches of the New Territories, the storms are a more serious problem.
+With all that said, if you’re out in the more remote parts of Hong Kong, whether it’s the Outlying Islands or the far reaches of the New Territories, the storms are a more serious problem.
 Flooding and falling trees are a real danger.

 Hong Kong weather FAQs